 Fees are subject to change each academic year.
-Fee information for 2020/21, including definitions of Home, EU, and overseas fee eligibility, can be found here.
+Fee information, including definitions of Home, EU, and overseas fee eligibility, can be found here.

 Financial support for your studies

 Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merit combined with financial need.
-The average PhD scholarship awarded in 2019/20 was typically between £5,000 – £10,000.
-Applications are welcomed from Home, EU and Overseas students applying to or currently studying in 2020/21.
+The average PhD scholarship awarded is £5,000 – £10,000.
+Applications are welcomed from Home, EU and Overseas applicants and students.
 Find out more.

 Consortium for the Humanities and Arts South-East England (CHASE): The Courtauld is one of nine leading institutions of higher education that form the CHASE Doctoral Training Partnership, funded by the Arts and Humanities Research Council (AHRC).
 CHASE awards are available to all students on a competitive basis.
 CHASE Scholarship holders receive tuition, research training, and a maintenance allowance for three years.
 For further information, visit the CHASE website.

 Further information about grants, and bursaries to support you during your studies at The Courtauld can be found here.

 Collaborative Doctoral Awards